benofbrown/darksouls/Bloodbourne_all_Trophies.md

 ### For purchase:
 - Coldblood Flowerbud: Don't worry about it, can buy it with insight from the messengers in NG+
-- Pearl Slug: No biggy, you can pick up one per NG in Byrgenworth, or just buy them from the messengers.
 - Ritual Blood (5): There's 3 in front of the gate you open in Upper Cathedral Ward.
 Grabbing them will save you a few echoes.
 - Bastard of Loran: Buy these from the messengers, you need 2 (14 insight total).